-Immunizations are a hot topic lately, especially during the month of April as it’s National Infant Immunization and World Immunization Week.
+Immunizations are a hot topic, especially during the month of April as it’s National Infant Immunization and World Immunization Week.

 Both the World Health Organization and Center for Disease Control provide an abundance of resources for parents about vaccinations for their children.